FusionAuth/fusionauth-site/site/_posts/2021-11-23-announcing-fusionauth-1-31.md

 * Performance improvements were made in the 1.30 point releases.
 In testing, FusionAuth handled over 2,000 registrations per second on properly sized hardware.
 These improvements are included in this release.
 * A subtle bug in the SAML implementation, relating to the casing of URL encoded characters in a query string, was squashed.
 * Often you'll want to send users directly to an Identity Provider, skipping the FusionAuth login screen.
 With this release, you can now do that, using the `idp_hint` parameter, for the Twitter and Apple Identity Providers.
-They join the Google, Facebook, OIDC and SAML Identity Providers in supporting this parameter.
+They join the other Identity Providers, as link:/docs/v1/tech/identity-providers/#hints[documented here], in supporting this parameter.
+* Locale handling has been overhauled and improved to support locales such as `es_419`.

 ## Upgrade at will